exasol/pyexasol/docs/BEST_PRACTICES.md

 C.import_from_iterable(data, 'table')
 ```

-Please note: if you want to INSERT only single row into Exasol, you're probably doing something wrong.
-We strongly suggest to use row-based databases (MySQL, PostgreSQL, etc) to track status of ETL jobs and to avoid putting any technical tables in Exasol.
+Please note: if you want to INSERT single row only into Exasol, you're probably doing something wrong.
+It is advised to use row-based databases (MySQL, PostgreSQL, etc) to track status of ETL jobs, etc.

 ## Always specify full connection string for Exasol cluster